Introduction: Mastering a Simple Yet Essential Time Calculation

 Conclusion: A Foundation for Effective Time Management

-The dual approach of utilizing landmarks and converting to 24-hour time provides a dependable foundation for time management, empowering us to make informed decisions and set realistic expectations.
+The dual approach of utilizing landmarks and converting to 24-hour time provides a reliable foundation for time management, empowering us to make informed decisions and set realistic expectations.
 This skill isn’t confined to professional settings; it’s a vital component of personal effectiveness, allowing for more deliberate and successful goal achievement.
 So, embracing the practice of calculating time differences, particularly across the AM/PM boundary, is a valuable investment in one's ability to plan, organize, and ultimately, thrive in a constantly scheduled world.